Meet The Saccorhytus: Humanity’s Oldest Ancestor Had A Huge Mouth, No Anus And Looked Like A Shapeless Sack – Sound Familiar?

 “Saccorhytus now gives us remarkable insights into the very first stages of the evolution of a group that led to the fish, and ultimately, to us.”

 Some wise guy commentator wrote, “It’s Donald Trump’s daddy.”
-But dude the joke’s on you.
+But dude, the joke’s on you.
 The Saccorhytus is a father figure to us all.